BhavaniAM/DSA/Sorting/Merge_Sort/README.md

 <b> <h3> Output:- </h3> </b>

-Contains the integers in ascending order.
+The output file contains the integers sorted in ascending order.

 <b> <h3> Commands to execute the code on Google Colab:- </h3> </b>